boring-nick/rustlog/README.md

 ### From source

-- Set up Clickhouse
+- Follow the [Contributing](Contributing) excluding the last step
-- `cargo install --locked --git https://github.com/boring-nick/rustlog`
+- `cargo build --release`
-- You can now run the `rustlog` binary
+- The resulting binary will be at `target/release/rustlog`

 ## Advantages over justlog